 “Carrie – daaarling!”

 “Yeah, it’s me.”
-Carrie slumped down in the sofa again.
+Carrie slumped down on the sofa again.

 Why talk to Jenna – now?